MKLab-ITI/pygrank/README.md

 5 1 2
 ```

-Close to the previous one at a fraction of the iterations!!
+Close to the previous results at a fraction of the iterations!!
 For small graphs, like this example, time gains by fewer iterations
 are small.
-But, for graphs with many nodes, running time increases
+But, for graphs with many nodes, running time is dominated
-linearly with the number of iterations.
+by and increases linearly with the number of iterations.

 # :brain: Overview